beluganos/beluganos/doc/setup-guide-embedded.md

 # Setup guide for embedded-style

 This document should be refereed at embedded-style which Beluganos works into white-box switches, not separated servers.
+Please note that embedded-style requires many disk space than separated-style.

 ## 1. Building OpenNetworkLinux

 In this section, OpenNetworkLinux (ONL) installer which KVM option is enabled will be created.
+If you already had the proper installer, this step can be skipped.

 ### Required files at a glance